-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-What Is GIS In Canada?
+What Is The GIS In Canada?

-Guaranteed Income Supplement is a monthly allowance issued by the federal government.
-It is accessible to low-income seniors who are currently in retirement.
+The Guaranteed Income Supplement (GIS) is a non-taxable, monthly allowance issued by the federal government to low-income seniors who are currently in retirement.
 It applies largely to situations where Old Age Security and the Canada Pension Plan payouts are the main sources of income.
-There is an income threshold which must be met in order to receive this benefit.
-Scheduled according to rising rates of inflation, the payout adjusts regularly to help meet the cost of living in Canada.

 What Are The GIS Eligibility Requirements?